Google Home review

-It plays music, sure, but doing so isn't a case of hooking up your phone via Bluetooth and using it to blare out tunes.
+It plays music, sure, but doing so isn't simply a case of hooking up your phone via Bluetooth and using it to blare out tunes.
 While you can now finally do that, instead you'll stream music via online radio services, Google Play Music or Spotify Free/Premium, or Cast-enabled apps.
 Also see: How to play music on Google Home without a subscription

 Google Home is perhaps better thought of as the physical home to the new Google Assistant voice assistant that debuted in Android Nougat on the Pixel and Pixel XL.

 It’s not yet as intelligent as the Assistant demoed during Google’s presentation, which could find a restaurant and place a reservation on your behalf, but it is possible to hold a conversation with Home.
 You might ask it, for example, what is the nearest pharmacy and then separately when do they close, but the need to say “Okay, Google” both times is a pain - we wish it would keep listening until we’re done.